aleksey-saenko/MusicRecognizer/README.md

 <details open><summary>AudD</summary><p>

-The app uses AudD as the default recognition provider.
-Please note that AudD is a paid service, and you will need an API token to use this application.
+AudD is a paid service that requires an API token.
 If you don't have one, you can [sign up](https://dashboard.audd.io/) for a 14-day trial token.

 You can also use the app without a token, but this will significantly restrict the number of daily recognitions that can be performed.
 Please keep in mind that this behavior is not guaranteed by the service and can be restricted at any time.